 With the current state of world affairs, and the shelter-at-home situation that we now find ourselves in, I thought I’d start a blog that I will keep open until the ice is out of the Miramichi, tracking the progress on a ongoing basis.
 I may not bother you with a notice every time I post a new picture of the river, so just check back every now and then to see if there is anything new.

-Fast forward a week and here is Bullock’s on the morning of 3/28.
+3/28/2020 Fast forward a week and here is Bullock’s this morning.
 It doesn’t look a lot different than the week before, though I’m sure the ice has thinned out a bit.
 I see that the height is 1.8 meters on the Blackville gauge, again about where it was last Saturday, but during the week it had been up as high as 2.05 meters.
 It is going to be warm and sunny today, but cold tonight dipping into the high teens F. There is snow forecast for Tuesday, and the rest of the week is cloudy and cool.
 It seems unlikely that we will see ice out before the second week of April.

 While Canada is waiting for ice-out, fishing in Scotland was in full swing, though, the self catered lodging business has now been shut down by the govt because of corona.
 It was interesting to get a new blog post from famed Speycaster Ian Gordon yesterday, though, and to see him excited about repeat spawners aka rebuilt kelts.
 Many Scottish rivers are thought to have far fewer repeat spawners as a percentage of their run than we have on the Miramichi where virtually every salmon over about 14 pounds or so is thought to be a repeat spawner.
 Ian stated, though, that he is not confident that repeat spawners have been studied enough there to really know how common they are.
 I myself have caught several salmon on the River Naver that tag returns showed were rebuilt kelts, so I suspect Ian is right and there are more of these fish in their rivers than some might think.
 Scotland does have many spate rivers – small fast-running rivers coming directly out of the hill country and driving right into the sea – that contain none of the deep, slow flow that kelts need to overwinter.
 There also many rivers large and small with some deep, slow pools, and even lochs along their way that can and do hold lots of overwintering kelts.